d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 $$\int_{u(0)}^{u(x)} f(y) \; dy = \int_0^x f(u(y))\cdot \frac{du}{dy} \;dy.$$
 :eqlabel:`eq_change_var`

 This is the *change of variables* formula.
-It states that we may consider reparameterizing the function inside an integral is in essence the same thing as changing the bounds of integration as long as we take into account how quickly the reparametrization changes.

 For a more intuitive derivation, consider what happens when we take an integral of $f(u(x))$ between $x$ and $x+\epsilon$.
 For a small $\epsilon$, this integral is approximately $\epsilon f(u(x))$, the area of the associated rectangle.
 Now, let us compare this with the integral of $f(y)$ from $u(x)$ to $u(x+\epsilon)$.
 We know that $u(x+\epsilon) \approx u(x) + \epsilon \frac{du}{dx}(x)$, so the area of this rectangle is approximately $\epsilon \frac{du}{dx}(x)f(u(x))$.
 Thus, to make the area of these two rectangles to agree, we need to multiply the first one by $\frac{du}{dx}(x)$ as is illustrated in :numref:`fig_rect-transform`.